ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   inaccurate clocks or to handle leap seconds.
 This specification makes no requirement or guarantee about how close the clock value needs to be to actual time.
+  If UUIDs do not need to be frequently generated, the UUIDv1 or UUIDv6 timestamp can simply be the system time multiplied by the number of 100-nanosecond intervals per system time interval.

 Padding:
 : When timestamp padding is required, implementations MUST pad the most significant